 On July 15, 2019, the Company entered into amendments (the "Amendments") to the Exercise Agreements.
-Pursuant to the Amendments, the period during which the Exercising Holders may elect to exercise for cash the Existing Warrants in exchange for new warrants to purchase Common Stock to be issued in an amount equal to 75% of the number of shares of Common Stock exercised under the Existing Warrants was extended from July 15, 2019 to July 31, 2019.
-There had been no additional warrants exercised under the Amendments as the date this Quarterly Report on 10-Q was filed.
+Pursuant to the Amendments, the period during which the Exercising Holders may elect to exercise for cash the Existing Warrants in exchange for new warrants to purchase common stock to be issued in an amount equal to 75% of the number of shares of common stock exercised under the Existing Warrants was extended from July 15, 2019 to July 31, 2019.
+There were no additional warrants exercised under the Amendments during the second or third quarter of 2019.